 $ sudo /usr/sbin/rstudio-server restart

 After completing the installation steps described in the previous section you may need to activate the product before using it.
-Alternatively, if you haven’t previously installed RStudio Server on a system then it will run in evaluation mode for a period of time before requiring activation.
+Alternatively, if you haven’t previously installed RStudio Workbench on a system then it will run in evaluation mode for a period of time before requiring activation.
 To determine the current license status of your system you can use the following command:

 $ sudo rstudio-server license-manager status